Following the etymological trail of pisco

 Quechua speakers in the Andes still describe birds using different forms of the word “pisco”.
 “Pichinko” (sparrow) and “piscala” (bird) are two examples.
 In addition to associations with avifauna, the word has acquired many other meanings over the years.

 Because of the sheer quantity of birds that populated the coastal waters near Ica, people began to call the entire area “Pisco”.
 The earliest evidence of this is a map of Peru drafted in 1574 by geographer Diego Méndez, where the port of Pisco is clearly delineated.
-However, it would take more than 300 years for the province and capitol of Pisco to be officially created in 1900.
+However, it would take more than 300 years for the province and capital of Pisco to be officially created in 1900.

 Pisko People and Clay Vessels